Blacksujit/100X-Engineers-GenAI-Hackathon-Submission/README.md

 4. **Logging**: The application logs responses from the Pexels API and OpenAI (if integrated) for debugging and analytics purposes, allowing for continuous improvement and monitoring of the application’s performance.

+## Impact of the Product

+The Text-to-Video Generation application has the potential to significantly impact various sectors, including education, marketing, and content creation.
+By transforming textual information into engaging video content, it enhances the way information is consumed and understood.
+Here are some key impacts:

+- **Enhanced Learning**: In educational settings, the ability to convert complex text into visual formats can aid in comprehension and retention, making learning more effective.

+- **Marketing and Communication**: Businesses can leverage this tool to create promotional videos quickly, allowing for more dynamic and engaging marketing strategies that capture audience attention.

+- **Accessibility**: By providing visual representations of textual information, the application can help make content more accessible to individuals with different learning styles or those who may struggle with reading.

+- **Content Creation**: Content creators can streamline their workflow by generating videos from scripts or articles, saving time and resources while maintaining high-quality output.

 ## Technical Overview

 1. **Backend**: The application is built using Flask, a Python web framework that allows for easy routing and handling of HTTP requests.